EmmazingEm/GA4-DL-Soecs-Public-Template/events/standard/click.md

   1. A non anchor tag is used as a link.
   2. More information is needed than what [GA4 tracks by default](https://support.google.com/analytics/answer/9234069?hl=en).
   3. A specific link needs to be specified as a CTA for conversion-tracking purposes.
-  4. In the case of Mothers specifically, they are sorting clicks by button, video, cta, footer nav, menu nav, product images, and product titles.
-This misc. information isn't included by default.

 For example, if a <button> tag is used in combination with Javascript to represent a download link, you would need to add these attributes to fire the event.